Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Methodology

 \subsection{Analysis of Heterophilous Information}

-After defining the new adjacency matrix $A'$ with heterophilous information, we analyze how well this approach improves graph learning under general circumstances.
-Therefore, we assume each entry of $\mathcal{H}$ is corrupted by a Gaussian noise $\epsilon \sim N(0,\sigma^2)$.
-Then we analyze the performance of graph learning with $A'$ by theoretically examining the homophily degree $\hat{h}$ of $A'$(proofs in Appendix A).
+After defining the new adjacency matrix $A'$ with heterophilous information, we analyze how well this approach improves graph learning by theoretically examining the homophily degree $\hat{h}$ of $A'$.
+Therefore, we first make the following assumptions: \begin{itemize} \item Every node has a probability of $h$ to connect with intra-class nodes, and a probability of $\frac{1-h}{c-1}$ to connect with inter-class nodes.
+Each probability is corrupted by an independent Gaussian noise $\epsilon \sim N(0,\sigma^2)$. \item The number of nodes is balanced across each class. \end{itemize}